CurveDocs/curve-resources/docs/crvusd/loan-creation.md

 **`Loan`**
-This tab allows you to `Borrow more` more crvUSD, `Repay` your debt or `Self-Liquidate` your loan.
+This tab provides options to `Borrow more` crvUSD, `Repay` debt, or `Self-Liquidate` a loan

 **`Collateral`**
-Can `add` or `remove` collateral from your loan here.
+Options to `add` or `remove` collateral from a loan are available here.

 **`Deleverage`**
-This tab lets you to deleverage a loan.
+This tab facilitates loan deleveraging.
 Find more details [here](#deleveraging-loans).

 !!!info
     During soft-liquidation, users are unable to add or withdraw collateral.
 They can choose to either partially or fully repay their crvUSD debt to improve their health ratio or decide to self-liquidate their loan if their collateral composition contains sufficient crvUSD to cover the outstanding debt.
 If they opt for self-liquidation, the user's debt is fully repaid and the loan will be closed.
 Any residual amounts are then returned to the user.

 ## **Leveraging Loans**
-The UI provides the option to leverage your loan.
-To do so, just navigate to the "Leverage" tab.
+The UI offers a leveraging feature for loans, accessible by navigating to the 'Leverage' tab.

 More infomation on how to deleverage a loan [here](#deleveraging-loans).

 !!!info
-    You can leverage your collateral up to 9x.
-This has the effect of repeat trading crvUSD to collateral and depositing to maximize your collateral position.
-Essentially, all borrowed crvUSD is utilized to purchase more collateral.
+  Collateral can be leveraged up to 9x.
+This process effectively involves repeat trading of crvUSD for collateral and depositing it to maximize the collateral position.
+Essentially, all borrowed crvUSD is utilized to acquire more collateral.
-    Be careful, if the collateral price dips, you would need to repay the entire amount to reclaim your initial position.
+  **Caution is advised, as a dip in the collateral price would necessitate repaying the entire amount to reclaim the initial position.**

 [Here](https://curve.substack.com/p/august-15-2023-all-or-nothing) is a good explainer on how leveraging works.